Levonorgestrel (Generic Levonelle)

 - fungal infection treatments, such as griseofulvin

-- herbal remedies containing St John’s wort (Hypericum perforatum)
+- herbal remedies containing St John’s Wort

 You should let your doctor know about any medicines you are taking (or have taken in the last 4 weeks) before taking Levonorgestrel.
-Your doctor may recommend that you take 2 doses of Levonorgestrel, or that a copper IUD (Intrauterine Device) may be suitable as an emergency contraceptive instead.
+Your doctor may recommend that you take 2 doses of levonorgestrel, or that a copper IUD (intrauterine device) may be suitable as an emergency contraceptive instead.

 -